javasop/intro-sql/content/columns.md

 - We can add new attributes to an already created table.

-- Remember everything is permanently store our data (persist them).
+- Remember everything is permanently stored.
 We don't reset our application as in Ruby or other programming languages.

 ## in SQL